Will Bio-Corn Get to the Plate?

 In web milling, moisture is added to corn to soften and separate it into

 starch, germ, fiber and protein.
-Those components are used to produce corn
+Those components are used to produce

 syrup, sweeteners, ethanol and gluten for animal feed.
 The dry milling